Raymond Terrace

 Raymond Terrace has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects likely to impact the area.
-Key projects include Raymond Terrace Indoor Sports Facility, Raymond Terrace Public Domain Plan, Tomago Battery Energy Storage System (BESS), and Raymond Terrace Housing Delivery Program.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 13 projects that could impact the area.
+Notable projects include Raymond Terrace Indoor Sports Facility, Raymond Terrace Public Domain Plan, Tomago Battery Energy Storage System (BESS), and Raymond Terrace Housing Delivery Program.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.